The True Cost of Dying in the UK in 2026

 Check if you qualify for Funeral Expenses Payment

-If you are on Universal Credit, Pension Credit, Housing Benefit, or certain other means-tested benefits, you may be entitled to help from the DWP: burial or cremation fees plus up to £1,000 for other costs.
-Call 0800 731 0469 or apply online within 6 months of the funeral.
+If you are on Universal Credit, income-related ESA, Pension Credit or Housing Benefit, you may be entitled to help from the DWP: the burial or cremation fee in full, with no cap, plus up to £1,000 for other costs (£120 if they had a pre-paid funeral plan).
+Call 0800 151 2012 or apply online within 6 months of the funeral, not the death.

 Financial help that may be available